Domestic pigeon: Feral pigeons

 Many domestic birds have escaped or been released over the years, and have given rise to the feral pigeon.
-As a result of inherited genetic variation, feral pigeons demonstrate a wide variety of plumage patterns and colours, ranging from closely resembling wild rock doves, to patterns directly inherited from their domestic ancestors, though over time a population tends to homogenise and adopt a plumage that suits their environment, such as camouflaging against black asphalt, and birds that have distinct plumage patterns from flockmates are more often targeted by predators.
+As a result of inherited genetic variation, feral pigeons demonstrate a wide variety of plumage patterns and colours, ranging from closely resembling wild rock doves, to patterns directly inherited from their domestic ancestors.
+Over time a population tends to homogenise and adopt a plumage that suits their environment, such as camouflaging against black asphalt, and birds that have distinct plumage patterns from flockmates are more often targeted by predators.
 The scarcity of the pure wild species is partly due to interbreeding with feral birds.
-Domestic pigeons can often be distinguished from feral pigeons because they usually have a numbered metal or plastic ring around one (sometimes both) legs which shows that they are registered to an owner.
+Domestic pigeons can often be distinguished from feral pigeons because they usually have a numbered metal or plastic ring around one, or sometimes both, legs which shows that they are registered to an owner.

-Feral pigeons bear striking genetic resemblance to homing pigeons, supporting the idea that most feral pigeons trace their origins to homing pigeons who did not find their way home, or were otherwise sired by homing pigeons.
-The huge numbers of birds released in pigeon races and loft owners breaking down their lofts and leaving the pigeons to fend for themselves may be a significant factor in the persistence of urban pigeons.
+Feral pigeons bear close genetic resemblance to homing pigeons, supporting the idea that most feral pigeons trace their origins to homing pigeons who did not find their way home, or were otherwise sired by homing pigeons.
+The large numbers of birds released in pigeon races and loft owners breaking down their lofts and leaving the pigeons to fend for themselves may be a significant factor in the persistence of urban pigeons.
 Ferals started to become maligned in the 1930s-40s, culminating when New York City parks commissioner Thomas coined the term "rats with wings" in June 1966.